applanga/applanga_flutter/README.md

 ##### Applanga settings file

-Declare your applanga settings file in your `pubspec.yaml` as it is commented out in the attached example.
+1. Download the *Applanga Settings File* for your app from the Applanga App Overview by clicking the ***[Prepare Release]*** button and then clicking ***[Get Settings File]***.
+2. Add the *Applanga Settings File* to your Android modules resources res/raw directory
+3. Also Add the *Applanga Settings File* to your iOS modules main target.
+To do this open the ios module in Xcode and drag the settings file into the project.
+Make sure to tick the target you want it applied to.

 ##### iOS: Be aware to add the supported languages to the info.plist.
 [Find more here](https://flutter.io/tutorials/internationalization/).

-##### iOS: Add the following to your podfile located at ProjectRoot/ios/PodFile
+##### iOS: Add the following dependancy to your podfile located at ProjectRoot/ios/PodFile

 `pod 'Applanga'`